-In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-09, "Improvements to Employee Share-Based Payment Accounting."
-This ASU simplifies certain aspects of the accounting for share-based payment transactions, including income tax requirements, forfeitures, and presentation on the balance sheet and the statement of cash flows.
+In March 2016, the FASB issued ASU No. 2016-09, "Improvements to Employee Share-Based Payment Accounting."
+This ASU makes several modifications to Topic 718 related to the accounting for forfeitures, employer tax withholding on share-based compensation and the financial statement presentation of excess tax benefits or deficiencies.
+ASU 2016-09 also clarifies the statement of cash flows presentation for certain components of share-based awards.
 The amendments in this ASU are effective for annual periods beginning after December 15, 2016 and for the interim periods therein.
-The Company is in the process of assessing the impact the adoption of this ASU will have on its consolidated financial statements.
+The Company does not expect the adoption of this ASU will have a material impact on its consolidated financial statements.